Huang-Raoyi/Huang-Raoyi.github.io/index.md

 Hello!
 I’m an Account Solution Architect at Amazon Web Services, dedicated to bridging technological gaps with innovative AI solutions. <br>

-My expertise spans large language model applications, conversational AI, time-series data prediction, and image generation.
+My expertise spans **large language model applications, conversational AI, time-series data prediction, and image generation**.
 Committed to facilitating digital transformation, I aim to seamlessly integrate AI technologies within industry practices, enhancing efficiency and innovation. <br>

 If you’re interested in leveraging AI to transform your business operations, I’d love to connect and explore how we can collaborate to achieve your goals.